Getting promoted to dev team lead

 If you aren’t sure what metrics you should share, I put this guide together with 17 metrics that we use at LinearB now to track and communicate dev team performance.

 We automate the process of connecting and analyzing data from Git and Jira to give you dashboards you can use in your daily stand-up, your retro, and when you’re communicating with your boss.
 So you don’t have to constantly bug your devs for status updates.
 Get a LinearB demo now.
-Free for dev teams.

 I loved being a dev team lead.
 The gratification was no longer instant like it can be when you’re directly building things.
 But it felt really good to help other people reach their potential.
 To watch them grow.
 And you’re in one of the most powerful positions in the company.
-The perfect place to tactically make things happen but also influence strategy.
+The perfect place to tactically make things happen and also influence strategy.

 I miss problem-solving with the team.
 The late nights working side by side to hit a deadline.
 The inside jokes.
 There is nothing quite like a small, close-knit team.